-The faculty consists of around 60 permanent academic staff members and 90 non-academic staff members.
-The Faculty Board of FMAS, RUSL consists of the dean of the faculty, all permanent senior professors, professors, senior lecturers and lecturers of the departments of study comprising the faculty, two members elected by the lecturers (Probationary) of the faculty from among such lecturers; two members of the permanent staff attached to the faculty and who are imparting instructions, other than those referred above, elected from among such staff members; two students elected by the students of the faculty from among their number; and three persons not being members of the staff of the University elected by the Faculty Board from among persons of eminence in the areas of study relevant to the faculty.
+The faculty consists of around 50 permanent academic staff members and 90 non-academic staff members.
+The Faculty Board of FMAS, RUSL consists of the dean of the faculty; all permanent senior professors, professors, senior lecturers, lecturers of the departments of study comprising the faculty; two members elected by the lecturers (probationary) of the faculty from among such lecturers; two members of the permanent staff attached to the faculty who are imparting instructions and not referred above, elected from among such staff members; two students elected by the students of the faculty from among their number and three persons not being members of the staff of the University elected by the Faculty Board from among persons of eminence in the areas of study relevant to the faculty.
 Also, the Senior Assistant Registrar (SAR) is in attendance.
-Further, the probationary lecturers, and the assistant bursar attend the faculty board meeting of the FMAS on the invitation.
-The board meets monthly to exercise, perform and discharge its powers, duties, and functions.
+Further, the probationary lecturers and the assistant bursar attend the faculty board meeting of the FMAS on invitation.
+The board meets monthly to exercise, perform and discharge its powers, duties and functions.

-Quality assurance is an integral part of FMAS in order to ensure the smooth functioning of its core processes such as teaching/learning, research and outreach activities.
-All departments and units of the FMAS have taken several initiates to internalize most of the best practices with the aim of improving the quality of undergraduate medical education.
+Quality assurance is an integral part of FMAS to ensure the smooth functioning of its core processes such as teaching-learning, research and outreach activities.
+All departments and units of the FMAS have taken several initiatives to internalize most of the best practices to improve the quality of undergraduate medical education.
 The core best practices are adopted by all the departments.
 Quality assurance is an agenda item at departmental and faculty board meetings.

-With the establishment of the Faculty Quality Assurance Cell (FQAC), with a clear term of reference, primary functions of quality enhancement/ assurance are now administered with greater efficiency.
-The FQAC conducts regular programme evaluation by internal monitoring and review and through tracer study of graduates, and this information will be used for the continuous improvement of the programme.
+With the establishment of the Faculty Quality Assurance Cell (FQAC) with a clear term of reference, the primary functions of quality assurance and enhancement are now administered with greater efficiency.
+The FQAC conducts regular programme evaluation through internal monitoring, review and tracer study of graduates.
+This information will be used for the continuous improvement of the programme.
 Also, a faculty policy document for the management of the programme was developed.
-The faculty policies promote the academic staff to utilize the updated evidence-based knowledge and innovative technologies in teaching-learning activities.
-The programme guides the students and provides progressively increasing opportunities for the development of self-directed learning, collaborative learning, creative and critical thinking, life-long learning, interpersonal communication, and teamwork, through a variety of teaching-learning strategies.
+The faculty policies promote the academic staff to utilize updated evidence-based knowledge and innovative technologies in teaching-learning activities.
+The programme guides the students and provides progressively increasing opportunities for the development of self-directed learning, collaborative learning, creative and critical thinking, life-long learning, interpersonal communication, and teamwork through a variety of teaching-learning strategies.
 The faculty ensures that the assessments are focused on preparing the graduates to function as effective medical professionals.
 The faculty ensures that the rules, regulations, by-laws, and guidelines about the assessment procedures are explicit, transparent, fair, and consistent.

-The faculty has taken several initiates to train both academic and non-academic staff members.
-Continuous professional development of staff is warranted by providing opportunities and financial assistance for induction training and postgraduate degree programmes, research projects, local and international seminars, workshops, and conferences.
-Further, students are provided with a well-resourced library and ICT facilities to widen their knowledge.
-In addition, FMAS has recognized student-staff interactions as a crucial element for higher education.
+The faculty has taken several initiatives to train both academic and non-academic staff members.
+Continuous professional development of staff is guaranteed by providing opportunities and financial assistance for conferences, induction training, local and international seminars, postgraduate degree programmes, research projects, and workshops.
+Furthermore, students are provided with a well-resourced library and ICT facilities to broaden their knowledge.
+In addition, the FMAS has recognized student-staff interactions as a crucial element for higher education.
 Hence, the faculty encourages student participation in relevant administrative decision-making.
-Student complaints and feedback are always considered in administrative decision making and relevant steps are taken to offer academic and technical support and improve the learning environment of students.
-The faculty adopts diverse student-friendly academic teaching-learning activities such as group work, LMS discussions, clinical case discussions, and fieldwork.
-Further, ethnic harmony and cohesion among students are encouraged through incorporating multicultural activities.
+Student complaints and feedback are always considered in administrative decision-making making and relevant steps are taken to offer academic and technical support and to improve the learning environment of students.
+The faculty adopts diverse student-friendly academic teaching-learning activities such as clinical case discussions, work, fieldwork, LMS-based teaching and group activities.
+Furthermore, ethnic harmony and cohesion among students are encouraged through incorporating multicultural activities.